mpowney/m365may-api/README.md

 ## Configuration

-The following environment variables need to be present during runtime to point the solution to supporting resources:
+The following environment variables need to be present during runtime to point the solution to supporting resources.
+For local development, these can be added to a [local.settings.json file](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=macos%2Ccsharp%2Cbash#local-settings-file) to get a dev environment up and running:

 | Variable name | Example | Description |
 |---------------|---------|-------------|